A Comprehensive Study of Governance Issues in Decentralized Finance Applications: Findings and Implications

-\paragraph{For DeFi Developers} First, DeFi developers should carefully design their governance system following our governance taxonomy, justify why they use this design, how they manage privileged functions, and implement the design.
-These decisions about governance design and implementation should be sent to users.
-Second, by understanding common types of issues and vulnerabilities in governance, development teams can improve their governance mechanisms and implementation processes.
-They can prioritize addressing critical issues related to ownership and tokenomics to ensure the security and reliability of their DeFi applications.
-Ownership should attract more attention.
-DeFi developers should have a mechanism to protect ownership, e.g., how to prevent some members of the development team or hackers from stealing the owner key.
-Third, DeFi developers should engage in accurate and transparent communication with investors and users, ensuring consistency between the code and the whitepaper, and reducing misinformation and potential risks.
+\paragraph{For DeFi Developers} \textit{First}, Designing a robust governance system is paramount.
+It is essential to align with our proposed governance taxonomy and clearly articulate the rationale behind chosen designs, especially in managing privileged functions.
+Implementing these designs with transparency and communicating the details to users is crucial for trust-building. \textit{Second}, developers must stay abreast of common governance issues and vulnerabilities.
+By enhancing governance mechanisms and refining implementation processes, they can address critical concerns related to ownership and tokenomics, thereby bolstering the security and reliability of their applications.
+Particular attention should be paid to ownership protection mechanisms, such as safeguards against unauthorized access to owner keys by team members or external threats. \textit{Third}, developers should commit to transparent and accurate communication with investors and users.
+Maintaining consistency between the project's whitepaper and actual code is essential to reduce misinformation and mitigate risks.
+This approach not only builds trust but also solidifies the project's credibility in the DeFi ecosystem.